 SECTION 5.
 THAT any person who shall violate any provision of this Ordinance shall be guilty of a misdemeanor and subject to a fine as provided in Section 1-8.

 SECTION 6.
 THAT this Ordinance shall be in full force and effect from and after its passage.

-Thoseb, and no teb, and about 1 2022.
+PASSED, APPROVED, AND ADOPTED this day of, 2022.
 FOR THE CITY:

-BOBBY WARREN, MAYOR
+ATTEST: BOBBY WARREN, MAYOR

-ATTEST:

 Lorri Coody, City Secretary